 - Created on the 10 October, 2017.

-The minimum detection sensitivity level of folic acid (vitamin B9 and folate) using this folic acid ELISA kit was 2.0 ng/ml.
-The standard assay range for this kit is 4.0 – 400.0 ng/ml.
+The minimum detection sensitivity level of vitamin B9 and folate using current folic acid ELISA kit was 2.0 ng/ml.
+The standard range for this assay is 4.0 – 400.0 ng/ml.

 - Disposable microfluidic ELISA for the rapid determination of folic acid content in food products.
 Anal Bioanal Chem.
 (2007) 387 (1): 267-75.
 Hoegger D., et al.